Skip to content

 A Vexillum reflector may support one or more of the following modes:

 Not every Vexillum reflector will enable every mode.
-Check the reflector’s public status page or operator-provided documentation for the active services.
+Check the reflector’s public status page (if the operator has one) or operator-provided documentation for the active services.

 • Reflector name